 Do you want to be a part of this unique portraits project?

-The project will be running throughout 2017 although only on certain days on certain months with the above mentioned style change for the year.
+The project will be running throughout 2019 although only on certain days on certain months with the above mentioned style change for the year.
 The sessions themselves take anything from 10-20 minutes and all that happens is that we give our little volunteers a couple of slices of Lemon and just wait to see what happens.
-After this, I go through the images, edit them down to no more than 3 images, which I then send through fully retouched as High Resolution Digital Files.
+After this, I go through the images, edit them down to around 10 and you get to choose your favourites from that selection.

-If you would like to volunteer your baby, you can check the Lemon Babies Experience Page to see if there are any spaces left for the next date or get in touch by Emailing: email@example.com
+If you would like to volunteer your baby, you can check get in touch by Emailing: email@example.com